 “Today's GC wears many hats – legal advisor to the board of directors and Chief Executive Officer, savvy business strategist, knowledgeable interpreter of regulations and statutes, risk assessment expert, as well as visionary and manager of outside counsel.”

 Although an in-house lawyer may be employed by only one company, the overwhelming majority of in-house lawyers work with multiple clients.
-The goal of many outside counsel private practitioners is to represent as many clients as possible.
+The goal of much outside counsel private practitioners is to represent as many clients as possible.
 The reality for in-house lawyers is that by being in-house, they represent and interact with dozens of internal company clients every day.

-Lynn Kraus, Assistant General Counsel for Dow Corning, explained that as an in-house lawyer, “You juggle a lot of clients who have a lot of expectations of very fast turnaround, and when you get big projects that come in, you don't have associates you can hand off work to — you still have to do everythi Kraus estimates that in a typical day, “working on 50 different matters wouldn't be unusual.”
+Lynn Kraus, Assistant General Counsel for Dow Corning, explained that as an in-house lawyer, “You juggle a lot of clients who have a lot of expectations of the very fast turnaround, and when you get big projects that come in, you don't have associates you can hand off work to — you still have to do everything Kraus estimates that in a typical day, “working on 50 different matters wouldn't be unusual.”

 Being a General Practitioner Can Be a Challenge

-Although many outside counsel specialize in specific areas of the law, many in-house lawyers switch from specialist to generalist when they go in-house.
+Although many outside counsels specialize in specific areas of the law, many in-house lawyers switch from specialist to generalist when they go in-house.
 Frequently, new in-house attorneys discover that many questions raised by the internal clients are well outside their areas of expertise.
 As one author recently noted:

 “When you are in-house, your non-legal colleagues often do not appreciate the fact that most attorneys are well versed in only a few narrow areas of the law.
 To them, you are an attorney, and you should be able to help them get out of a speeding ticket in the morning, draft their last will and testament during lunch, and help them sue their derelict landlord in the afternoon.
 Never mind these are three distinct areas of law; your colleagues' default opinion is that you must know how to do all of them.”

-While most in-house counsel do not fix tickets and draft wills for their company colleagues, their internal clients expect a quick response to a question “[e]ven if it is well outside of your self-professed scope of expertise,” because “when you are in-house, you can bet when no one else has an answer for a particular question…After all, you are a lawyer and should know the answer.”
+While most in-house counsels do not fix tickets and draft wills for their company colleagues, their internal clients expect a quick response to a question “[e]ven if it is well outside of your self-professed scope of expertise,” because “when you are in-house, you can bet when no one else has an answer for a particular question…After all, you are a lawyer and should know the answer.”
 In short, “[i]n-house, your clients expect you to know the law cold.
 Occasionally it's acceptable to request some research time, but most of the time it's not.”

 For example, one attorney whose law firm practice focused primarily on product liability matters started his in-house position to handle product liability matters and “generally support” a business unit in December of a particular year.
 When he started, he did not know that the employment lawyer for the business unit traditionally went on vacation starting the second week of December every year and did not return until January.